top of page

 Immune / Allergic Modifier

-Mast-cell activation and histamine sensitivity amplify neuroinflammatory and autonomic symptoms, acting as an immune-driven modifier.
+Mast-cell activation and histamine sensitivity amplify neuroinflammatory and autonomic symptoms, acting as an immune-driven modifier that heightens reactivity during withdrawal.

 From Hundreds of Symptoms → Three Core Phenotypes

-Mapping 233 symptoms revealed reproducible patterns that define distinct withdrawal phenotypes.
+Analysis of 233 symptoms revealed reproducible withdrawal phenotypes.

 Symptom Mapping